 This "how-to" guide gives examples of common entries in the works cited list.
 For further information refer to the MLA Style Centre or the MLA Handbook (2021).
 Links to these resources may be found on this page under the "Other resources" heading.

-This referencing style guide provides a set of rules on how to acknowledge the thoughts, ideas and works of others when you use them in your own work.
+A referencing style is a set of rules on how to acknowledge the thoughts, ideas and works of others in a particular way.
+Different types of sources eg. books, articles, each have a specific format, determined by the referencing style you are using.

 Many types of publication examples have been provided in this guide.
 If you cannot find the example you need, you can: